vnck/vnck.github.io/about.markdown

 # 👋🏼 Hi!

 I'm Ivan Chuang.
-I mostly write about experiences within technological and/or urban systems.
-I originally wanted to be a frontend engineer, but eventually specialised in data science, and now I also dabble in urban studies and social science.
-In other words, I care about design systems.
+I write mostly about experiences within technological and/or urban systems.
+I originally studied to be a frontend engineer, but ended up enjoying data science wayyy too much, and now I study cities.

-I'm completing a M.Sc. in Urban Science, Planning and Policy @ SUTD in August this year, and am currently 🔍 [looking for roles](https://www.linkedin.com/in/vnck/) in data science or urban research!
+I'm completing a M.Sc. in Urban Science, Planning and Policy @ SUTD in August this year, and am currently 🔍 [looking for roles](https://www.linkedin.com/in/vnck/) in data science and urban research!

+Because of the pandemic, I've been [reading a lot](https://www.notion.so/d026112598e84b658e777b832cdcae50) 🙇🏻‍♂️